Training structure

 Faculty of Science

-This UE is a specialization module in Functional Plant Biology, covering the mechanisms underlying the major stages in plant development.
+This course is a specialization module in Functional Plant Biology that addresses the mechanisms underlying the major stages of plant development.

-It is based on knowledge derived mainly from the model plant Arabidopsis thaliana and covers the following concepts from a molecular, cellular and physiological point of view:
+It draws on knowledge derived mainly from the model plant Arabidopsis thaliana and addresses the following concepts from a molecular, cellular, and physiological perspective:

-- Roles and functions of the main phytohormones.
+- Roles and functioning of the main plant hormones.

 - Development of male and female gametes, fertilization.

-- Functioning of root and stem meristems (vegetative and floral).
+- Functioning of root and shoot meristems (vegetative and floral).

 - Flower architecture.